wyomefrankle/Mortgage-afforadability-calculator-test/README.md

 - `expectedResult`: The expected outcome of the test, either "willing to lend" or "not willing to lend".

 After modifying the `scenarios.json` file, save the changes, and the tests will automatically pick up the new or updated scenarios.

-### Recommendations:
-1. **Check Code Snippets**: Ensure that the example code snippets and commands provided are correctly formatted and functional.
-2. **Clarify File Paths**: Explicitly mention the relative paths for `mortgageCalculator.cy.js` and `scenarios.json` to avoid any confusion.